Amazon Remote Jobs and What They Pay: The Complete 2025 Guide

 Amazon, the giant that started in a garage and now runs the world (almost), isn’t just about getting packages to your door.
 It’s also a place with loads of remote work opportunities for those of us who prefer working in pajamas—or from a beach in Bali.

 They’ve got everything from customer service gigs to tech jobs, project management, and even creative roles.
 The best part?
 You can pretty much work from anywhere.
-So whether you’re in a café in Paris or hiding from your kids in a closet, Amazon’s remote jobs have something for everyone.

 A List of Amazon Remote Jobs

 Now, let’s check out some of the cool jobs you can find in Amazon’s remote job listings.
 Keep in mind, these roles can come and go as Amazon’s needs change.
-But here’s a snapshot of what’s available (as of September 2024):
+But here’s a snapshot of what’s available (as of January 2025):

 1. Customer Service Associate: Be the friendly voice or text that helps customers solve their issues and answer their queries.